-How to Walk Away by Katherine Center is an emotional read that will make you think about what’s important in life.
+Book club questions for How to Walk Away by Katherine Center takes a closer look at this emotional read.
 The following book club questions will have spoilers so if you haven’t read the novel yet, check out my preview and review first.

 I read this novel in one day and I was sad to leave the characters behind.
 However, I felt that Center wrote a complete story.
 And I appreciate that she included the epilogue that took place several years in the future.
 I grew attached to Margaret and I’m glad to know she was okay in the end.